grez72/action-update-lambda/README.md

   * AWS_ACCESS_KEY_ID
   * AWS_SECRET_ACCESS_KEY

-Update Lambda Function and Alias ("prod"), when there's a push to the master branch.
+Example: Update Lambda Function and Alias ("prod"), when there's a push to the master branch.

 ```
 name: Test update Lambda Function and Alias